raihanaza/networks-exploration-log/log.md

 ![Image of LMU nmap stop Snake](images/lmu_nmapsnakestop.png)

 Ahoy!
 These hidden pathways show me the routes I must take, with some ports standing open for travel, while others remain closed or concealed.
 The Internet seas be vast, but I be learning its secrets one route at a time!
+I shall continue on my way.
+Now onto the Peets network to sip on my favorite coffee beans and perhaps the Concourse to maybe have a good nights sleep.
+Onwards...

+### 10 Feb 2025